adamsilver/fdmk/README.md

 Install dependencies with `npm install`

-Run the repo locally with `npm run dev` and go to `http://localhost:3000`

-In the terminal, enter:
+To start it, in the terminal, enter:

 `npm run dev`